JonathonJulian/chain-metal/README.md

 ## Overview

-This README provides step-by-step instructions for deploying an Ethereum Mainnet Full Node using Geth and Prysm, monitored using the Prometheus stack.
-Additionally, it includes the ability to create custom metrics or other data that can be exported as metrics or displayed on a webpage.
+Instructions for deploying an Ethereum Mainnet Full Node using Geth and Prysm, monitored using the Prometheus stack.
+Additionally, this project includes functionality to create custom metrics or other data that can be exported or displayed on a webpage.

 This leverages [ethereum-helm-charts](https://github.com/ethpandaops/ethereum-helm-charts), which is actively maintained and provides support for many clients and configurations.